Rucha-Nandgirikar/voice_ai_study_companion/README.md

 Then tell the agent in its system prompt:
 - When a user provides a URL / says “analyze”, call `fetch_page_content(url)` first.
+- At call start (or when user says “analyze” / is silent), call `get_selected_topics(url)` and confirm:
+  “Today, would you like to study topics 1–5: …?”
+If confirmed, begin with Topic 1.
 - After summarizing, call `set_summary(url, summary)`.
 - When the user asks a question and you answer it, call `append_qa(url, question, answer)`.
 - When you run a quiz, call `append_quiz(...)` with the prompt and feedback.